S3-working-group/s3-practical-guide/content/src/patterns/meeting-formats/planning-and-review-meetings.md

 ## Planning Meeting

-Timebox the meeting to stay on track (typically 1-2 hours per week of iteration).
+Time-box the meeting to stay on track (typically 1-2 hours per week of iteration).

 -   Review the product backlog and select work items for the next iteration (the “iteration [backlog](section:backlog)”) by considering available capacity, estimated effort, priority, and dependencies.